 What is Malware Analysis?

 Malware, a shortened version of malicious software, is a term that encompasses multiple types of malicious programs that are created by cyber criminals.
 In today’s technologically advanced world, more and more individuals and organizations are becoming victims of cyberattacks online.
 The size of the entity doesn’t seem to matter, cyber criminals are not particularly picky.

 These malicious programs often allow a backdoor entry into computer and network systems allowing criminals to steal personal information, sensitive data, and more.
 Additionally, these attacks are ever-increasing, which means that there is a demand for professionals who understand malware, how to combat it, and how to prevent it.
 Malware analysis is a key part of preventing cyberattacks from occurring.

 Malware analysis, the process by which the functions and purposes of specific malware programs are determined and analyzed, used to be a manual and time-consuming process, even as recently as 15 to 20 years ago.
 However, due to the massive increase in malware threats and attacks, the demand for efficient, time-effective, and technologically advanced analysis procedures has grown exponentially.

 Malware analysis is essential to understanding how to detect malicious codes and is a crucial component for developing effective malware removal tools for infected systems.

-What Is Covered in this Malware Analysis Course?
+What Is Covered in this Malware Analysis Training?

 In Cybrary’s Malware analysis course, you will cover the basic information about different types of malware, including viruses, worms, ransomware, Trojans, and other cyber threats.
 We employ a hands-on approach, using labs, to introduce students to malware and the terminology they need to know.